lyokha/vim-xkbswitch/README.md

 layouts but only by filetypes.

 Besides natural Insert mode mappings, register insertion translations are also supported.
-For example being in Insert mode and having Russian winkeys layout on, you can insert content of register 'a' just printing ``<C-R>ф`` without switching current keyboard layout.
+For example, being in Insert mode and having Russian winkeys layout on, you can insert content of register 'a' just printing ``<C-R>ф`` without switching current keyboard layout.
 To disable translation of register names in Insert mode put line